jangleboom/RTKBaseStation/README.md

 ### Usage
 Preparation
 * make a survey (automatically at first run or you can use the the web form of the RTKBaseManager: Wipe the memory, save and reboot) OR
-* set high-precision coordinates of the location of the antenna (you can use the web form of the RTKBaseManager)
+* set high-precision coordinates of the location of the antenna (you can use the web form of the RTKBaseManager: Enter the high-precision coordinates, save and reboot)